Not All Compliance Levels Are Equal

 The auditor, in turn, verifies the proper controls are in place and that they are functioning properly for the length of the sampling period through an SSAE 16 report.

 An organization can receive either a Type 1 or a Type 2 audit.
 Type 1 merely reports on the suitability of the controls at a point in time, while a Type 2 report tests the effectiveness of the controls over a period of time, usually six months to one year.
-AIS does Type 2 audits.
+AIS Data Centers undergoes Type 2 audits.

 FFIEC, FISMA, GLBA, HIPAA, HITECH, ISO, PCI-DSS, SOX, etc.

-AIS can assist you in locking down network infrastructure and insuring compliance to the provisions related to:
+AIS Data Centers can assist you in locking down network infrastructure and insuring compliance to the provisions related to:

 - Federal Financial Institutions Examination Council (FFIEC)